 According to proposals shared with the Australian Energy Regulator (AER), rooftop solar owners on the Ausgrid, Essential Energy, Endeavour Energy or Evoenergy networks could soon be looking at charges of between 0.94 cents per kilowatt hour (kWh) and 3.6c/kWh for exporting above their set limits.

-While a couple of cents may not seem like that drastic a charge, Solar Citizens, an independent community solar advocacy group, has estimated that these costs would likely increase electricity bills for households and businesses with systems larger than 3kW.
+While a couple of cents may not seem like a concerning amount, independent community-based solar advocacy group Solar Citizens has estimated that these costs would likely increase electricity bills for households and businesses with systems larger than 3kW.
+Solar Citizens estimates these costs could initially add more than $30 per year to energy bills for households with a 5kW solar system.
+This number is likely to increase as the tariff is further integrated.

 For those households concerned about the potential additional costs, it should be noted that the AEMC and AER have also agreed to include a ‘free’ export option for solar customers.
 This means customers would be free from potential charges for exporting above limits or outside of peak hours.
 However, it does mean that they won’t be rewarded as highly for exporting at the right times.